jmix-framework/jmix/README.md

 ## Using Jmix
 To get started, [download Jmix Studio](https://www.jmix.io/tools) - a plugin for IntelliJ IDEA.
 It helps you at all stages of the application development: creating and configuring a project, defining data model, generating database migration scripts, developing UI screens in a visual editor.
 It provides advanced navigation, code completion and inspections specific to Jmix projects.

-Follow the [Quick Start](https://docs.jmix.io/jmix/0.x/quick-start/) guide to get up and running in 15 minutes.
+Follow the [Quick Start](https://docs.jmix.io/jmix/1.0/quick-start/) guide to get up and running in 15 minutes.
 The guide will show some necessary things for creating any web application: how to design a data model, how to manipulate data, how to create business logic, and, finally, how to create a user interface.

 ## Building From Source
 This repository contains the core project of the framework.
 Other parts of the framework are located in [separate repositories](https://github.com/Haulmont?q=jmix).
-The recommended way of working with the Jmix codebase is to use the [jmix-all](https://github.com/Haulmont/jmix-all) aggregator project.
-See its README for instructions.
+If you want to investigate the Jmix codebase and play with it locally, we recommend using the [jmix-all](https://github.com/Haulmont/jmix-all) aggregator project.
+If you want to contribute your changes to Jmix, see [CONTRIBUTING](CONTRIBUTING.md).

 ## License
 Jmix is an open-source project distributed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 The same licensing is applied to most of the framework’s add-ons.